MLSpeech/speech_yolo/README.md

 SpeechYOLO, inspired by the [YOLO](https://arxiv.org/pdf/1506.02640.pdf) algorithm , uses object detection methods from the vision domain for speech recognition.
 The goal of SpeechYOLO is to localize boundaries of utterances within the input signal, and to correctly classify them.
 Our system is composed of a convolutional neural network, with a simple least-meansquares loss function.

-The paper can be found at (https://arxiv.org/pdf/1904.07704.pdf). \
+The paper can be found [here](https://arxiv.org/pdf/1904.07704.pdf). \
-If you find our work useful please cite :
+If you find our work useful, please cite:
 ```
 @article{segal2019speechyolo,
   title={SpeechYOLO: Detection and Localization of Speech Objects},